-In summary we may say that the following are implied in the "is": (1) being-something [Etwas-sein] (accidental), (2) whatness or being-what [Wassein] (necessary), (3) being-how or howness [Wie-sein], and (4) being-true, trueness [Wahr-sein].
+In summary we may say that the following are implied in the "is": (1) being-something [Etwas-sein] (accidental), (2) whatness or being-what [Wasgin] (necessary).
+(3) being-how or howness [Wie-sein], and (4) being-true, rueness [Wahr-sein].
 The being of beings means whatness, howness, truth.
-Because every being is determined by the what and the how and is unveiled as a being in its whatness and howness, its being-what and being-how, the copula is necessarily ambiguous.
+Because every being is determined by the what and the how and is unveiled pecause in its whatness and howness, its being-what and being-how, the as a copula is necessarily ambiguous.
 However, this ambiguity is not a "defect" but only the expression of the intrinsically manifold structure of the being of a being-and consequently of the overall understanding of being.